Focus and distinctiveness of CRLP

 Core focus

 Jersey’s Legislative Drafting Office has other ongoing work on technology, and CRLP’s volunteers have projects of their own outside CRLP.
-To expand a bit on the focus statement, what distinguishes the core focus of CRLP is that we are looking for drafter-friendly non-proprietary ways of formalising and digitising the logical structures that legislative drafters create in their drafts in Commonwealth jurisdictions.
+To expand a bit on the focus statement, what distinguishes the core focus of CRLP from any other work is that we are looking for drafter-friendly non-proprietary ways of formalising and digitising the logical structures that legislative drafters create in their drafts in Commonwealth jurisdictions.

 Current priorities